 Opportunity (contact frequency in FAIR) can be reduced by Minimizing information or Separating information amongst potential threat actors.

-Probability of Action can be reduced by Enforcing policies against threat actors or making them Demonstrate compliance with policies.
+Motivation (probability of action in FAIR) can be reduced by Enforcing policies against threat actors or making them Demonstrate compliance with policies.

 While this doesn’t represent the entirety of how I’m applying FAIR to privacy risk, I hope it provides some interesting concepts for others to think about.
 I welcome comments, feedback and questions.

 About the author: R. Jason Cronk is the author of Strategic Privacy by Design, a licensed attorney in Florida, designated a Fellow of Information Privacy by the International Association of Privacy Professionals and a Privacy by Design Ambassador by the Information and Privacy Commissioner of Ontario, Canada.
-He consults and conducts training through his firm Enterprivacy Consulting Group and can be found tweeting at @privacymaverick.
+He is also the chair of the newly formed Institute of Operational Privacy Design, a non-profit promoting a standard around privacy design.
+He consults and conducts training through his firm Enterprivacy Consulting Group and can be found tweeting at @privacymaverick